-Our second main finding is that Asian-American Dragons experience good fortune because they have good parents.
-Using data on fertility from the 1998, 2000, 2002, 2004, and 2006 Current Population Surveys, we show that Asian mothers of children born in the 1988 or 2000 Dragon years are more educated, richer, and older than non-Asian mothers of Dragon year babies.
+Our second main finding is that Asian-American dragons experience good fortune because they have good parents.
+Using data on fertility from the 1998, 2000, 2002, 2004, 2006, and 2008 Current Population Surveys, we show that Asian mothers of children born in the 1988 or 2000 dragon years are more educated, richer, and older, than non-Asian mothers of dragon year babies.
 These differences are especially strong for mothers with only one child.
-We infer from this that the positive educational and economic outcomes associated with being a Dragon child are due to the disproportionate self-selection of parents who are more likely to invest in their children into the Dragon birth-year cohort.
-Thus, the Dragon year superstition is an example of a self-sustaining cultural institution.
-Those parents more able to adjust their birthing strategies to have a Dragon child also have characteristics correlated with greater investment in children.
-When these greater investments result in disproportionate success for Dragon cohorts, this visible evidence of "fortune" reinforces the desire of parents to have a Dragon child.
-The Dragon superstition is, thus, self-fulfilling.
+We infer from this that the positive educational and economic outcomes associated with being a dragon child are due to the disproportionate self-selection of parents who are more likely to invest in their children into the dragon birth year cohort.
+Thus, the dragon year superstition is an example of a self-sustaining cultural institution.
+Those Parents more able to adjust their birthing strategies to have a dragon child also have characteristics correlated with greater investment in children.
+When these greater investments result in disproportionate success for dragon cohorts, this visible evidence of "fortune; reinforces the desire of parents to have a dragon child.
+While we do not claim that the positive feedback from dragon child outcomes to future parents is sufficient to generate the belief in the dragon birth year tradition, we do argue that positive feedback is, at the very least, necessary in order for the superstitious belief to persist.
+In the conclusion we contrast our story that irrational beliefs are reinforced because of positive feedback due to selection bias with other explanations of superstitious belief which rely on negative feedback being too weak to alter behavior.